brunzefb/ubuntu-20-devops-tools/README.md

 * Syntax highlighting in the terminal, see [here](https://linuxhint.com/enable-syntax-highlighting-zsh/).
 * Supercharged 'cd' command, zsh-z aliased to 'j', see [here](https://github.com/agkozak/zsh-z).
 * useful git aliases (stored in ~/.gitconfig).
-* zsh-kubectl-prompt -- useful prompt to indicate cluster and namespace
+* zsh-kubectl-prompt -- useful prompt to indicate cluster and namespace.
+The blue prompt on the right gets out of the way when you type.
+If you dislike the prompt, simply run unset RPROMPT in the terminal.

 ## Useful git aliases (you can see them all in ~/.gitconfig)
 Also see the standard zsh git shortcuts [here](https://kapeli.com/cheat_sheets/Oh-My-Zsh_Git.docset/Contents/Resources/Documents/index)